noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

     - once theirs an explicit association, the subnet will no longer use the main route table
 - destination: where traffic thinks its going
   - CIDR range: generally this means it should match a subnet, and the target should be local
-  - 0.0.0.0/0: means this is outbound traffic to the internet, and the target should be some type of gateway
+  - 0.0.0.0/0: means this is traffic to/from the internet, and the target should be some type of gateway
 - target: where the traffic is actually routed to
-  - local: within the VPC
+  - local: within the VPC, and will automatically route to associated subnets
   - some gateway id
   - etc
 - subnet association: this enables the routes of a routetable to be associated with resources in a subnet